aredridel/recipes/Ingredients.md

 Ingredients
 ===========

 I keep these on hand all the time.
-They're a foundation of improvizationa
+They're a foundation of improvizational cooking for me, and any time I run low of any one of these, I'm off to the store.

 In the open
 -----------